Robopoly/Robopoly_PRismino/README.md

         // ...
     }
     dipSwitch(DIP2, myFunction2, FALLING);

-    // to unregister just call the same function without the callback function dipSwitch(DIP2, NULL);
-    // or simply
-    dipSwitch(DIP2);

 Registers the callback function when a DIP-switch is toggled.
 It is best to call it in the initial setup part of the code (inside the `setup()` function).
 Different modes are: